microbuilderz/AWS/TechnicalProfessional/AWS-core.md

 - Ressouces can be launched into a specified [subnets](https://en.wikipedia.org/wiki/Subnetwork):

-    1. **public subnet** : for for ressources connected to internet
+    1. **public subnet** : for for ressources connected to internet ( typically front end ).
-    2. **private subnet** : ressources that are not connected to internet.
+    2. **private subnet** : ressources that are not connected to internet ( hidden from customers, backend ... ).

 ### **[Amazon network security](https://aws.amazon.com/answers/networking/vpc-security-capabilities/)**
+- **Amazon Network access control Lists (NACL):** (stateless)

+    - controls traffic at a subnet level.
+Evaluates packets.
+    - By default it enables all inbound and outbound traffic.
+    - For custom network ACLs, all inbound and outbound traffic is denied until you add rules to specify which traffic should be allowed.

-- **Amazon Network security groups:**
+- **Amazon Network security groups:** (statefull)

     - controls traffic at the instance level like a firewall.
     - 5 security groups can be set per instance.
-    - If not set a default security froup will be applied.
+    - If not set a default security froup will be applied. ( blocking all ports and traffics )

-- **Amazon Network access control Lists (NACL):**

-    - controls traffic at a subnet level.
+    - They allow all outbound traffic.

 - **VPC flow log**
     - captures netwokr information and store it in **Amazon CloudWatch** Log.
 It can be used to check why a traffic is not reaching an instance which might be causes by over restrictive security groups.